AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/ElectronDeflection.md

 v_x=\sqrt{\frac{2 e \cdot V_k}{m}}
 ```

 Then, the accelerated electron beam passes between two parallel plates.
-If a potential $V_{d}$ is applied between the plates, the electron beam will be deflected toward the positive plate by a force $F_E = eE$ where $E$ is the electric field between the plates and $e$ is the electronic charge.
-Thus the acceleration in the transverse or $y$-direction due to the deflection voltage $V_{d}$ is given by
+If a potential $V_{d}$ is applied between the plates, the electron beam will be deflected toward the positive plate by a force $F_E = eE$ where $E$ is the electric field between the plates and $e$ is the electric charge.
+Thus the acceleration in the $y$-direction (a.k.a. transverse direction, see {numref}`E3Fig01`) due to the deflection voltage $V_{d}$ is given by

 ```{math}
 :label: eq_acceleration_y